High Season for Spies: Plot

-This plot uses the names and settings of the German version (out of the which the Italian dub was made.
+This plot uses the names, character nationalities and settings of the German version (out of the which the Italian dub was made).

-In Lisbon, Professor Zandor developed a groundbreaking formula on behalf of the industrialist Bardot: He succeeded in producing a steel mixture that is completely bulletproof and, as a result, makes conventional weapons ineffective.
-In doing so, he gets all kinds of agents from different countries on their toes, but also crooks who are not only after the formula for the fantastic alloy, but also after Professor Z himself.
-One day, the brilliant scientist is kidnapped straight from his laboratory, and those present, Ellen Green, Zandor's assistant, and Mr. Bardot himself, are witnesses.
-Zandor's client now fears that the groundbreaking formula could be leaked to a foreign power.
+In Lisbon, Professor Zandor developed a formula on behalf of the industrialist Bardot: He succeeded in producing a steel mixture that is completely bulletproof and, as a result, makes conventional weapons ineffective.
+In doing so, he gets the interest of all kinds of agents from different countries, but also crooks who are after the alloy, but also after Professor Z himself.
+One day, the scientist is kidnapped out of his laboratory, and those present, Ellen Green, Zandor's assistant, and Mr. Bardot himself, are witnesses.
+Zandor's client now fears that the secret formula could be leaked to a foreign power.
 The most important nations then send their best people to the Portuguese capital, including Jack Haskins from the US and Pierre Genet from France.
-Both men have known each other for some time and sometimes cooperate, but have also appeared as competitors.
+Both men have known each other for some time and sometimes cooperate, although they have also appeared as competitors.